Media

 The Enigma of Kaspar Hauser (1975): From Historical Mystery to Cinematic Marvel

-A stranger appears in Nuremberg with almost no language and an impossible past.
-Herzog transforms the case of Kaspar Hauser into a spare, poetic film about otherness, education, and the stories we tell to make sense of the world.
+A stranger appears in Nuremberg with no language and impossible past.
+Herzog's poetic meditation on otherness, education, and the stories we tell ourselves.

 Album Tip: Ludovico Einaudi - In A Time Lapse